-To Join Up the Approach
+To Join Up tThe Approach

 Meeting this challenge requires holistic systems thinking.
-The Strategy will focus on how we bring stakeholders together to identify shared objectives, underpinning a vision that will unlock collaborative working.
+The Strategy will focus on how we bring stakeholders together toand identifyifying shared objectives, underpinning a vision that couldwill unlock collaborative working.
 This will recognise the role of the Nutrient Management Boards as a mechanism to bring together local authorities and stakeholders to co-deliver cross-border solutions.
-The strategy will also seek to link up other local strategies, such as the Council's tree strategy or flood risk strategy which could have positive impacts on water quality.
+This will be achieved through.
+The strategy will also seek to linking up with other local strategies, such as the Council's tree strategy or flood risk strategy which could have positive impacts on water quality.

-To Facilitate Sustainable Development
+To Enable-Facilitate Sustainable Development